minorua/Qgis2threejs/docs/source/Exporter.rst

 * North arrow

-Adds an arrow that indicates the direction of grid North.
+   Adds an arrow that indicates the direction of grid North at the lower-left corner of the web page.

-* Footer label
+* Header/Footer label

-Adds a label to lower-left corner of the page.
+   Adds a header label to top-left corner of the web page and/or a footer label to lower-left corner.
+   Label text can contain valid HTML tags for styling.

 DEM Layer Settings